Style and Tone

 Jamulus is “Free and Open Source (FOSS)” (not “free software” or “open source”)

 “Channel” The audio signal as part of a mix.
-“Mute a channel”, “Maximum number of channels”, “Group channels together” (not “Mute a person” becuause one person might be using multiple channels).
+“Mute a channel”, “Maximum number of channels”, “Group channels together” (not “Mute a person” because one person might be using multiple channels).

 “Fader” The UI that controls a channel.
 “Each fader has a mute button”, “The person’s fader” ,“Group faders together” (not “The person’s channel” or “Mute a Fader”, not “Slider” or “Volume control”)

 “Person” A human connected to a server (may be on multiple channels).
-“People on the server”, “People who have muted themselves” (not “Musicians” or “Channels”).
+We might say “People on the server”, or “People who have muted themselves”, rather than Musicians or Channels.

 “Directory” The term for a type of Server that a Client uses to get a list of Servers from.
 Avoid the use of the term Directory Server because it may be confusing in the presence of Server on its own.